nanobox-io/nanobox-guides/articles/elasticsearch/create.md

 # Create an Elasticsearch Component

-**Important:** _Elasticsearch is a [memory intensive service](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html).
+**Important:** _Elasticsearch is a [memory-intensive service](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html).
 Without enough RAM, it will not be able to start.
 When deploying to production, you will likely need to scale beyond the default server size (depending on your provider)._

 To add Elasticsearch to your app, add a data component to your `boxfile.yml` with the `image` set to `nanobox/elasticsearch`.
 You should append your image with a specific version of Elasticsearch.
 Available versions are listed in the [Elasticsearch Config Options guide](/elasticsearch/configure/#elasticsearch-version).